 Charter counties in Florida may also preempt city ordinances related to firearms in certain circumstances.22

-Additionally, the Florida Constitution permits counties to adopt laws that would require such background checks for sales occurring in or on “property to which the public has the right of access” within the county.
+Additionally, the Florida Constitution permits counties to adopt laws that would require background checks and impose a 3- to 5-day waiting period for sales occurring in or on “property to which the public has the right of access” within the county.
 The Florida Constitution states that, “[e]ach county shall have the authority to require a criminal history records check…in connection with the sale of any firearm occurring within such county.”23 The term “sale” under this section “means the transfer of money or other valuable consideration for any firearm when any part of the transaction is conducted on property to which the public has the right of access.”24 Concealed weapons permit holders are not subject to these laws.25

 - Fla.
 Stat. § 790.33(3)(a). ⤴︎

 - Id. at 3(d). ⤴︎

 - Id. at 3(e). ⤴︎

 - See Fla.
 Stat. § 790.33(4). ⤴︎

 - The referenced section provides that employers may not prohibit employees from possessing any legally owned firearm when such firearm is lawfully possessed and locked inside or locked to a private motor vehicle in a parking lot. ⤴︎

 - 778 So.2d 1042 (Fla.
 Dist.
 Ct.
 App.
 2001). ⤴︎